TelamonPegasus/Tic-tac-toe-React/README.md

-# 07-tic-tac-toe-starting-project
+# Tic-Tac-Toe with React
 created a tic tace toe game in react js